razvanstanga/node-red-contrib-eztimer/README.md

 cp ~/index.js .
 cp ~/index.html .
 ```
-You will need to restart Node-Red for the change to take effect.
+You will need to restart Node-RED for the change to take effect.
 You can put back your old version at any time simply by copying the backup back over top.

 # Configuration
 ## Schedule